 A very interesting temple town off the beaten path is Kanchipuram an hour or two from Chennai.
 You can get off a bus early to get here, and there is a train station (but the Shabadi doesn't stop here--it is an express train).
 I stayed there for five nights once and never saw another foreigner during my entire time.
 It is a much more intimate experience than going to and I thought more exciting, and it is a small enough town you can easily walk everywhere and there is very little traffic.
 I took a very long, perhaps five mile walk out into the countryside from here once and it was really a special experience.
 I got invited into three or four houses for tea, sometimes when we only shared a handful or words with my broken Tamil and their broken English.

 If you go as far as Chennai, then you will have crossed Southern India to the Bay of Bengal.
 If you can, go to Mahabalipuram.
-If is again very popular with Indian tourists. about 8 years ago
+If is again very popular with Indian tourists. over 8 years ago